pococms/website/docs/gs-editing-parts-of-a-theme.md

 The `article: .poco/demo/mdemo.md` line means "take the contents of the file given after `article: ` and replace the existing article with it."
-It works for any Markdown document, but this one is useful for demonstrating themes.
+It works for any Markdown document, but this one is comes with PocoCMS.
+It's useful for demonstrating themes.